atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 “If, Sir, you had ever been trained up in the school of virtue, you would have tempered your words with discretion, and not presumed to offend a chaste lady’s ear with such obsdenity; and since your tongue has uttered that which cannot be recalled, know, thou tyrant, that I despise thy threats;—I am myself the guardian of my honour, and will protect it with my life; —therefore, with speed depart, and bid adieu to your barbarous designs.

-“ Madam,” said he, “it is in vain to resist where there is none to rescue you; yet [121] were Hercules himself present, he should not debar me from my purpose.”
+“Madam,” said he, “it is in vain to resist where there is none to rescue you; yet [121] were Hercules himself present, he should not debar me from my purpose.”